 ACA - the Amiga Classic Accelerator.

 This accelerator comes with a 50MHz 68030 processor (incl.
 MMU) in gold/ceramic and 128MBytes physical memory.
 1MByte of this memory is reserved for Kickstart re-mapping.
-This is a limited edtion, featuring a new SD-RAM controller that was developed specifically for this 55.55MHz version.
-Also, Chipram access speed has been optimized in comparison to our earlier 68030 accelerators.
+This card uses an improved version of our SD-RAM controller that was developed for the previous 55.55MHz accelerator, providing a tiny bit more speed than the sold-out ACA1233-55.
+Further, Chip RAM access speed has been optimized to the max, giving the user the possibility to squeeze out the last cycle by adapting the access speed to the clock frequency of their main board.
 Every single card has been tested to be compatible with the rate of overclocking.
 You may need to remove the cover of your A1200 trapdoor in order to have enough cooling for the processor.

 Please note that only the processor of this card is overclocked, while all other components are operated within specification.